Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-Equating the expressions (\ref{macro}) and (\ref{micro}), we come to the desired invariance equation for the function A. This equation coincides with the exact Chapman-Enskog equation (\ref{system}).
+Equating (\ref{macro}) and (\ref{micro}), we derive the desired invariance equation for the function A. This equation coincides with the exact Chapman--Enskog equation (\ref{system}).

-As the second step, let us apply the Newton method to the invariance equation (\ref{system}), taking the Euler approximation ($A_0^{{N}} \equiv 0$) for the initial condition.
-Rewriting the equation (\ref{system}) in the form $F(A,k^2 )=0$, we come to the following Newton iterations:
+As the second step, let us apply the Newton method to the invariance equation (\ref{system}), taking the Euler approximation ($A_0^{{N}} \equiv 0$) as the initial condition.
+Rewriting (\ref{system}) in the form $F(A,k^2 )=0$, we come to the following Newton iterations: